 When not empty, this channel will be used to sample the emission values for the volume instead of the Emission parameter.
 The sampling tab has additional parameters to control how data is sampled from volume channels.

 When using the channel emission mode, ensure that the emission attribute is driven by a VDB grid.
 If it is a fixed parameter value, you may get artifacts.

 If a blackbody channel is used, this acts as a multiplier for the blackbody temperature.
 Alternatively, a shader like a volume sample or a procedural texture may be connected to this parameter to control the blackbody temperature.

 The multiplier for the temperature from the temperature volume channel.
 Usually, the temperature is stored in a 0..1 range, and this parameter can be used to scale it to a temperature in Kelvin.

 Control the intensity of the blackbody emission.
 For physically correct results intensity 1 must be used.
 This can result in extremely bright light, however, and lower values may be used to reduce the intensity.

 Connect a noise texture or other shaders here to displace the volume, similar to displacement on surfaces.
 This can be used to add additional detail to the volume or to warp it.
 The connected texture will be applied as an object space offset to the volume sampling position, for all volume channels.

 When using the noise shader with displacement, ensure that its mode is set to vector.

 Noise shaders -> displacement

-When using Displacement, ensure that the Volume Padding of the volume is increased to account for the increased size of the volume.
+When using displacement, ensure that the volume_padding of the volume is increased to account for the increased size of the volume.